mcandre/specs/README.md

 * Operating System name and version
 * Hardware manufacturer and model name

-If development are installed, specs can obtain information for them as well.
+If other tools are installed, specs can obtain information for them as well.

 * as version
+* gcc version
+* g++ version
 * ld version
+* Haskell Platform and consituent version
-* gcc version
+* Inkscape version
 * Xcode version
-* Haskell Platform and consituent version
+...

 # ADDONS